lino-framework/book/docs/dev/tables/index.rst

 In a Lino application you describe tables using Python classes.
-These Python classes are a *general* description of how to lay out your data and can be used for different user interfaces.
+These Python classes are a *general* description of how to lay out your data and can be used for different front ends.
 The same table description is used to render data interactively as a grid panel or on a printable document as a table.